What majors did you pursue and why?

 I’m a double major in Accounting and Finance.
 I chose these two majors because they open me up to a variety of career paths within the fields, these fields are always in-demand.

-How has be a transfer student helped you, either academically or in regards to your future career?
+How has being a transfer student helped you, either academically or in regards to your future career?

 Being a transfer student from Central Piedmont Community College allowed me to matriculate into UNC Charlotte as a junior and grant me the opportunity to experience internships and essentially get into my field faster.